ERGO-Code/HiGHS/cmake/README.md

 cmake --build build --parallel
 ```

-This creates the [executable](@ref Executable) `build/bin/highs`.
+This generates HiGHS in the `build` directory and creates the [executable](@ref Executable) `build/bin/highs`, or `build/bin/Release/highs.exe` on Windows.
 To perform a quick test to see whether the compilation was successful, run `ctest` from within the build folder.

 ``` bash
 ctest